Quirky pure electric van with excellent driving range accuracy

 The Maxus e Deliver 3 is an electric van.
 And we mean only an electric van – there is no diesel version of this model at all.
 It was conceived with electric power right from the start, so is built using lightweight materials including aluminium and composites to compensate for the heft of the batteries.
 Good news for driving range, performance and payload.

 However, the curiosities start with its unusual size.
-The e Deliver 3 sits right on the border between typical small vans and medium vans, with a load space that’s slightly bigger than the former but more compact than what’s typical for the latter – although this is partly because only the short-wheelbase L1 panel van model is sold in the UK.
+The e Deliver 3 sits right on the border between typical small vans and medium vans, with a load space that’s slightly bigger than the former but more compact than what’s typical for the latter – although this is partly because only the short-wheelbase L1 panel van model is sold in the UK at the moment.

 A long-wheelbase chassis cab is also available for use in bespoke conversions, but the long-wheelbase L2 panel van offered elsewhere in the world is presently not an option on these shores.